How To Get Legal Help If Cheated By A Developer?

 How can the homebuyer approach the judiciary for justice

-In 2018, the Bombay High Court (HC) ruled that developers committing fraud is ‘criminal in nature’ and only criminal cases must be filed by the affected party in such cases.
+In 2018, the Bombay High Court (HC) ruled that developers committing fraud were ‘criminal in nature’ and only criminal cases must be filed by the affected party in such cases.
 Prior to approaching the court, the buyer must also file a police complaint against the builder, the HC ruled.

 Sessions court: Criminal cases are filed in the sessions court under various provisions of the Indian Penal Code (IPC).
 In such a situation, the victim would be called by the state as witnesses, and the responsibility to prove the crime, would lie with the state prosecutor, and not on the buyer.